andythehood/apigeelint4vscode/README.md

 ### 0.0.1

-Initial release of Apigee Lint for VS Code
+Initial release of Apigeelint for VS Code